For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Selling a home for sale-by-owner (FSBO) is not for everyone.
-According to the National Association of Realtor (NAR), only 9% of homes were sold FSBO in 2020.
-Most people will hire a professional to sell their home, but it's possible to roll up your sleeves and do the entire job themselves.
+According to the National Association of Realtors (NAR), only 9% of homes were sold FSBO in 2024.
+Historically, FSBO sales have accounted for about 7% to 11% of total home sales in the U.S. Most people will hire a professional to sell their home, but it's possible to roll up your sleeves and do the entire job yourself.

 Table of Contents